 PRP 6950 - Drug-Free Workplace Policy

-Illegal or inappropriate use of controlled substances or alcohol by University employees impairs the efficiency of the work force, compromises public heath and safety, and undermines the attainment of the mission of this University.
-Bloomsburg University is concerned with the well being of its employees and the general public, the attainment of a drug-free workplace as well as the need for encouragement of the use of employee assistance programs.
+Illegal or inappropriate use of controlled substances or alcohol by University employees impairs the efficiency of the work force, compromises public health and safety, and undermines the attainment of the mission of this University.
+Bloomsburg University is concerned with the wellbeing of its employees and the general public, the attainment of a drug-free workplace as well as the need for encouragement of the use of employee assistance programs.

 The Office of the Vice President of Administration, with the assistance of the Employee Assistance Program Coordinator, shall: